darrengalvin/thisisme/vapi-natural-memory-prompt.md

 5. Continue: "Perfect!
 Saved to your timeline.
 What else?"

 ## Available Functions
+- **get-user-context**: ALWAYS call first to get birth year and existing chapters
-- save-memory: Save with title, content, timeframe, location, people, chapter
+- save-memory: Save with title, content, timeframe, age, year, location, people, chapter
-- search-memories: Find existing memories for organization
+- search-memories: Find existing memories for organization and timeline placement
-- get-user-context: Get timeline info for chapter suggestions
+- create-chapter: ONLY use when user explicitly says "yes, create a new chapter" AND you have specific years
 - upload-media: Trigger photo upload (when they mention photos)

 ## Example Conversation Flow